 Unlike many early margarines which were made from or included animal fats, Nuttelex has always been a purely vegetarian spread.
 It was created in Melbourne in 1932 by Hugh Halpin.
 The business was bought by Gordon McNally and Ted Mayes in 1941, with the backing of Unilever.
 The partnership dissolved in 1947 and the McNally family became sole owners of the Nuttelex brand.

 Nuttelex was not the first Australian margarine.
 According to the Australian Oilseeds Federation, Australia’s first margarine factory was opened in 1892 in Leichardt, NSW, by Tom Hannan.
-It was made from whale oil, coconut oil and palm oil and was flavoured with cultured milk.
+Their product was made from whale oil, coconut oil and palm oil and was flavoured with cultured milk.

 In 1928 Hugh Halpin obtained space in a portion of a former confectionery factory in Gordon Street, Richmond, Victoria.
 He began the manufacture of Nuttelex Margarine in 1932 and by 1935 occupied the entire factory.
 Nuttelex later had premises elsewhere in Richmond and is now being manufactured in Windsor, Victoria.